jpu/Cordova-Bluetooth-Terminal/README.md

 Emulator is useless here, because you need working bluetooth module.

-## Used
+## Refs
 * [BluetoothSerial](https://github.com/don/BluetoothSerial/) Cordova plugin
 * [jQuery 3.1.1](https://jquery.com/)
 * [Reset CSS](http://meyerweb.com/eric/tools/css/reset/)

-## Tests
+## Usage

-### Android APK

-You can build and install an APK using [https://build.phonegap.com](https://build.phonegap.com) without installing anything.

-### Using a SToRM32 gimbal

 #### Requirements
 * Smartphone (tablet, etc)
 * A SToRM32 controller board (tested using 1.32 board, on 0.96 software version)
 * Bluetooth module (tested with HC-06)

+#### Disclaimer

 Warning!
 This code is still work in progress, so try this first with your gimbal motors disabled (power using USB, not battery, or disconnect pitch & roll motors, for example).

+### First time use

-Install the Bluetooth module on the SToRM32 board.
-Pair your phone with the module.
-Install the APK on your phone.
-Run the app.
+* Install the Bluetooth module on the SToRM32 board.
+* Configure the Bluetooth module (see SToRM32 docs), give a name containing "storm" to the bluetooth adapter, either using the AT command or the o323bgc tool.
+* Pair your phone with the module.
+Default passcode is 1234.
+* Install the APK on your phone.
+* Run the app.

 Things should be simple enough from there.

+# Future

+This is currently just a proof of concept, and pretty limited in features.
+But it can be extended.

+Some ideas:
+* Actuate the gimbal according to phone orientation
+* Actuate the gimbal by object or smart tag tracking
+* Integrate IFTTT or other Android events